magbabio/coin-converter/README.md

 Each module has its own controller to define API endpoints:

 - **CurrenciesController**: Endpoints for currencies CRUD operations.
-- **FavoriteCurrenciesController**: Endpoints for favorite currencies management.
+- **ConversionsController**: Endpoints for performing conversions and saving them in the conversion history.
 - **BinanceController**: Endpoints for scraping and triggering CRON jobs.
 - **UsersController**: Endpoints for user CRUD operations.